-The 2nd entrance is used to achieve direct access to the emergency room and is located right
+The 2nd entrance is used to achieve direct access to the emergency room and is located right next to the centre's main entrance.

 A concrete ramp leads to the entrance.
 The ramp's inclination is 12,4%, which is much higher than the maximum allowed by the Greek accessibility guidelines.
 The ramp is 2,9m. long and 2,0m. wide.
 The ramp leads to an opening door which is 1m. wide, opening to the inside of the building.
 A door handle is located 1m. high.